j50n/deno-proc/site/src/io/read.md

 }
 ```

+_No need to explicitly close the file. `ReadableStream` with iteration is
+magical._

 ---

-I could have also used
+I could have also used this:

 ```typescript
 enumerate(file.readable).run("gunzip").lines;
 ```

 to pipe the data through the command `gunzip` in a child process.

-This isn't
-strictly nexessary since the transformer version does not block the main
+Neither the transformer version nor the child-process version blocks the main
 JavaScript/Typescript thread.
-Both versions do the same thing, but the first
+Both versions are non-blocking.
-runs in the same process, while the second runs the decompression in a separate
-process.